The hard clam is a bivalve with thick, ridged, rounded shells. It lives in the salty waters of the lower Chesapeake Bay.

 The hard clam's thick, rounded shells vary in color from brownish to gray or whitish and can grow to 4 inches or longer.
 Concentric ridges appear on the shells, which are joined at the hinge by a thick, brown ligament.
 The shell's interior is usually white with dark purple patches.
 A hatchet-shaped foot and two short siphons periodically extend from inside the clam.

-The hard clam can be found from the shoreline to a depth of about 60 feet.
-It uses its foot to bury itself just below the surface of the sand or mud.
+Found from the shoreline to a depth of about 60 feet.
+Uses its foot to bury itself just below the surface of the sand or mud.

 Lives in the salty waters of the lower Chesapeake Bay.
-Hard clams are mostly found in Virginia waters; in the Maryland portion of the Bay, hard clams are restricted to Tangier and Pocomoke sounds.
+Mostly found in Virginia waters; in the Maryland portion of the Bay, hard clams are restricted to Tangier and Pocomoke sounds.

 Like many bivalves, hard clams are filter feeders.
 While buried in the sand, the clam’s two siphons stick up above the surface.
 The clam draws in water through one siphon, filters out plankton from the water, and eject unused water and particles through the other siphon.